ipv4_network_int64¶

 Description¶

-Given an IPv4 address string in dotted-quad format, possibly with a slash-masksize trailing component, convert the address to an integer representing the address in big-endian (network) byte order, masked either to the slash-mashsize mask, or to the natural class A, B, C, or private network format.
+Given an IPv4 network address string in dotted-quad format, convert the address to an integer representing the address in big-endian (network) byte order, masked either to the slash-masksize mask, or to the natural class A, B, C, or private network format.

 Using this function you can decode CIDR network addresses, as well as classic “class” and “private” subnet addresses.